Feeling Lost? How to Find Yourself Again in 17 Ways

 2. Be curious, not critical

-Try new experiences and look at things from different angles.
-This can help you understand yourself better and keep you open to new ideas.
-Reflect on what you’ve learned and how you can use that to grow.
-Celebrate your progress, no matter how small.
+Take on new challenges and view things from different perspectives.
+This might keep you receptive to new ideas and improve your self-awareness.
+Think back on what you’ve learned and how you can apply it to your development.
+Honor your accomplishments, no matter how minor.

 How to Find Yourself in 17 Ways